Anishpras/personal-blog-app-express-nextjs/README.md

 ### 3. Authentication

-We implement JWT (JSON Web Token) based authentication:
+I implement JWT (JSON Web Token) based authentication:

 - Passwords are hashed using bcrypt before storage.
 - JWTs are issued upon successful login and used to authenticate subsequent requests.